This blog may contain affiliate links. Read our disclosure policy for more info.

 I’ve personally done a scenic flight in Mount Cook National Park in a helicopter and loved it.

 When it comes to scenic flights in Queenstown you can choose between either a helicopter or a small fixed-wing plane.
 Personally, I love helicopter rides, and trust me, from the sky Queenstown is stunning!
-This helicopter tour is also a great deal and well worth considering for such a once-in-a-lifetime experience.
+This half-day helicopter tour is also a great deal for the amount you will see so it is well worth considering for such a once-in-a-lifetime experience.

 17. Hit the slopes

 The number one thing to do in Queenstown in winter is to hit the slopes.
 It’s the main reason most people come to Queenstown in the winter, and to be honest, I don’t blame them.
-Skiing and snowboarding is so much fun and if you’re coming from places like Australia, it’s likely the only place to go nearby with decent snow.
+Skiing and snowboarding in New Zealand are so much fun and if you’re coming from places like Australia, it’s likely the only place to go nearby with decent snow.
 With that said, don’t expect North American ski hills, they’re much smaller in New Zealand!

 There are three ski hills close to Queenstown called The Remarkables, Coronet Peak, and Cardrona.
 The two I personally love are The Remarkables and Cardrona.
 Although Coronet Peak is a good ski field, the snow is often really hard due to its location.